johnwesterman/illumio_core/README.md

 Once you have completed the work above you can continue to start and run the PCE.

 ## Start and run the PCE
+##### Note: This is also the start point for a system "reset" described at the end of this document.

 Start the PCE Software (on each node if running an MNC):
 ```